Minkowski Tensors of Anisotropic Spatial Structure: Bodies Bounded by Triangulated Surfaces

-The Minkowski vector $W_0^{1,0}$ corresponds to the center of mass of $P$ multiplied with its volume (assuming $P$ is homogeneously filled with material of constant density.)
+The Minkowski vector $W_0^{1,0}$ corresponds to the centre of mass of $P$ multiplied with its volume (assuming $P$ is homogeneously filled with material of constant density.)
 The components of this vector may be computed by transforming the volume integral into a surface integral using Gauss' theorem

-with functions $\mathbf{f}_i$ that satisfy $\operatorname{div}\mathbf{f}_i = \mathbf{x}_i$.
+with functions $\mathbf{f}_i$ that satisfy $\mathrm{div}\mathbf{f}_i = \mathbf{x}_i$.
 The vector-valued auxiliary function $\mathbf{f}_i$ can be chosen for each index $i$ independently and the index $i$ denotes the index of $W_0^{1,0}$, which is evaluated.
 For the particular choice of $\mathbf{f}_i$ given in table \ref{tab:w0utilityfunctions}, this can be explicitly written as

 with $k$ as listed in table \ref{tab:w0utilityfunctions}. ($k$ is not a summation index.) $\vert T\vert$ is the surface area of $T$.
-The $I_T$ in eq.~\eqref{eq:skw010intg} are tensorial integrals over the individually parametrized triangles with the three vertices $\mathbf{v}_\mu$, $\mu=1,2,3$
+The $I_T$ in eq.~(\ref{eq:skw010intg}) are tensorial integrals over the individually parametrised triangles with the three vertices $\mathbf{v}_\mu$, $\mu=1,2,3$